-When it comes to door trim ideas, you can use the trim to really define your doorway space, as has been done here by using a darker tone of coral for the trim.
-(Love a colourful home like this?
-You can find a local house painter to spruce up your home with a brand new colour palette.)
+When it comes to door trim ideas, you can use the trim to define your doorway space.
+Don't be afraid to add colour!
+You can find a local house painter to help spruce up your home with a brand new colour palette.

 Secret door ideas

-Hidden or secret doors are intended to hide a door in plain sight by seamlessly blending it into the home’s surrounding architecture.
-Below, two flush-mounted doors escape into the white and natural timber panelling, leaving just their ghostly outlines.
-Perfect for a really streamlined and minimal look.
+A hidden or secret entryway is intended to conceal a door in plain sight by seamlessly blending it into a home's surrounding architecture.
+Flush-mounted doors can virtually disappear into the wall, leaving just their ghostly outlines.
+This is perfect for a streamlined and minimalist appeal.

-Secret doors can add a little intrigue and mystery to your home, concealing a private space or, in this case, hiding a bar like some kind of contemporary speakeasy.
-Concealed behind a bookcase, this one is very much the stuff of childhood imagination!
+Secret doors can add a little intrigue and mystery to your home, concealing a private space or hiding a bar like some kind of contemporary speakeasy.
+Concealed behind a bookcase, for example, it's very much the stuff of childhood imagination!
 Find a handyman in your area to help you revamp an old door for your own hidden space at home.

-Not all internal doors have to be solid—you might like to install a fabric ‘door’ of some kind instead, such as a macrame curtain.
-You can find heaps of tutorials for these online and they’re actually not all that tricky to make!
-A macrame curtain lets the light through while adding texture, and brings plenty of beachy Boho vibes.
+Not all internal doors have to be solid.
+You might like to install a fabric ‘door' of some kind instead, such as a macrame curtain.
+You can find heaps of tutorials for these online and they're not all that tricky to make!
+A macrame curtain lets the light through while adding texture and showing that beach Boho vibes.

 External back doors

-First up, here’s a classic timber framed glass door leading from a mudroom to the backyard.
-This door is perfect for a cool coastal aesthetic.
+A classic timber framed glass door leading from a mudroom to the backyard is perfect for a cool coastal aesthetic.
 The materials are perfect for alfresco door ideas.
-The natural timber emphasises the connection between the interior and the tree-filled garden.
-I love how it frames the garden aspect like a painting.
+The natural timber emphasises the connection between the interior and the garden, framing the garden view like a painting.

-Next, we have another minimalist timber service door in a fresh and bright white laundry room, this time given a contemporary update with a black steel insert featuring multiple small ‘lites’ (those being the little window panes in a glazed door).
-This style of door is a chic option for a modern home.
+Another option for a service door is to give it a contemporary update with a black steel insert featuring multiple small ‘lites' or little window panes in a glazed door.
+This style is a chic option for a modern home.

-French doors are much loved for the way they can enhance the indoor-outdoor connection, how they flood a space with light, and because of their natural sophistication.
-Here, double French doors lead from the kitchen to the garden in this modern, coastal farmhouse kitchen setting.
+French doors are much loved for the way they can enhance the indoor-outdoor connection, how they flood a space with light, and how they showcase that natural sophistication.
+Double French doors leading from a kitchen to a garden are perfect for a modern, coastal farmhouse kitchen setting.

-This modern home again features a simple framed glass door, this time with a modern black frame that contrasts nicely with all the crisp whites of this laundry.
-These doors are perfect if privacy is not an issue and allow you to enjoy your garden view when working in the laundry!
+For a modern home, you might feature a simple framed glass door with a modern black frame that contrasts nicely with all the typical crisp whites of a laundry area.
+These doors are perfect if privacy is not an issue, allowing you to enjoy your garden view when working in the laundry.

 External front doors

-Now let’s take a look at a small sample of beautiful front doors but you might also like to look at our collection of front door ideas.
+Now let's take a look at a small sample of beautiful front doors.
+If you want to explore more options, you can view our guide for more front door ideas.

 Pet door ideas

-And one last one for the furbabies: a farmhouse styled back door with latch and chain style pet door.
-These ones, compared to the ‘flap” style pet doors, make it easier to control your pet’s access because you can fully close the pet door.
+And one last one for the furbabies: a farmhouse back door with a latch and chain-style pet door.
+Compared to flap doors, these make it easier to control your pet's access because you can keep them closed securely.

-So there you have 50 beautiful door ideas, from service doors to secret doors and plenty in between.
+So there you have 43 beautiful door ideas, from service doors to secret doors and plenty in between.
 Are you inspired to change a door or two in your home?
-Let me know your favourite interior and exterior door styles in the comments.
+Now is the perfect time to plan your project and make your entryways more stunning.